 (2) You can’t do anything about a patchy beard.

 While it’s true that the general shape of your beard is genetic, there is also a good chance that some of your hair follicles grow at a slower rate than others do.
 You could also have individual hairs that are obstructed by dead skin and product buildup around the base.
 Time and a great beard care routine may be all your beard needs to grow into its full, bushy potential.

 At Kingsmen Premium, we recommend using beard care products with ingredients that moisturize and help promote growth, like jojoba oil and shea butter.
 You also want to make sure that you’re washing your beard with shampoo and conditioner specifically designed for the health of your beard.
-Get into a regular beard care routine that focuses on hydration and regular cleaning and you’ll get your beard looking fuller in no time!
+Get into a regular beard care routine that focuses on hydration and regular cleaning and with our body wash for men, you’ll get your beard looking fuller in no time!

 (3) Beards make you look unkempt.